 Please read through this list carefully.

-*Individual items listed in bold are included in the GLJ courtesy travel kit.
-GLJ will ship the kit to US and Canadian addresses.
-All other international guests will receive the kit at orientation.
+* Individual items listed in bold are included in the GLJ courtesy travel kit.
+You will receive your travel kit at orientation.

 In almost all circumstances, it is advisable to layer clothing.